1. Wednesday, February 14th, is Ash Wednesday. Students will attend 12:00 Mass.

 JOURNAL WRITING: Students will write daily in their journals.
 Topics will be given and students will practice brainstorming of ideas prior to writing.
 Students will learn paragraph development and understand the concepts of main idea and details.

-SPELLING: Students will practice words with silent letters (-igh, -stle, -scle).
+SPELLING: Students will practice patterns for the /aw/ sound (-al, au, -augh, ough).
 They will receive 16 – 20 spelling words this week, some of which are pattern words that follow the rule and can be sounded out, and red words, which do not follow rules.
 They will practice the Orton-Gillingham methods of clapping out sounds in pattern words and arm tapping of red words.
 They will use the Decodable Book on the SmartBoard to develop reading fluency.
-They will complete workbook pages 83 – 88.
+They will complete workbook pages 25 – 30.
 Students will mark pages either with a CW (classwork) or HW (homework).
-Students will take a test on Friday, December 15th.
+Students will take a test on Thursday, February 15th.

-PHONICS: Students will continue to practice the soft and long sounds of c and g.
-Students have received their fourth packet, which is used as a combination of lessons/classwork and homework.
+PHONICS: Students will practice the formation of contractions.
+Students have received their sixth packet, which is used as a combination of lessons/classwork and homework.
 The packet is designed to be completed as a unit and should NOT be completed in one night.
 They will continue to practice the Orton-Gillingham method of clapping out syllables in order to improve spelling.
 Pages will be marked with a CW (classwork) or HW (homework).

-READING: Group setting: Students will practice pages 124 – 133 in their first readers, The Superkids Hit Second Grade.
+READING: Group setting: Students will practice pages 52 – 61 in their second readers, The Superkids Take Off.
 They will review the concept of table of contents and practice picture walks.
 They will listen to the pages on the SmartBoard to develop word awareness.

-Book Club (in class/at home): Students have completed their second book, Snowshoe Thompson.
+Book Club (in class/at home): Students will begin their fifth book, Good Night, Good Knight.
 This is an in-class/at-home reading assignment where students and parents share a book together.
 Students will complete a response journal about the book.

 Super Magazine (in class): Students will receive a themed, nonfiction magazine.
 The first theme is What’s New.
 They will learn the concepts of headlines, photo captions, news articles, features, and departments.